oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 cp -R kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/* /workdir/scripts
 ```

+If you are provisioning Oracle Identity Governance you must also Download the Oracle connector Bundle for OUD and extract it to a location which is accessible by the provisioning scripts.
+For example, /workdir/connectors/OID-12.2.1.3.0.
+The connector directory name must start with OID-12.2.1.

 ## Scope
 This section lists the actions that the scripts perform as part of the deployment process.
 It also lists the tasks the scripts do not perform.